Github4Aakanksha/github4aakanksha.github.io/index.md

 ---
 ### SumZero Investment Thesis Driven Trading Strategy

-<strong>Business Problem:</strong> How can we make sense of text-based investment ideas on our website to create trading strategies and improve stock market returns?
+<strong>Business Problem:</strong> <em>How can we make sense of text-based investment ideas on our website to create trading strategies and improve stock market returns?</em>

 <div style="text-align: justify;">
 At SumZero, Inc., I led a team to develop a trading strategy by integrating NLP and ChatGPT with S&P 500 stock price data from Yahoo Finance.
 I analyzed over 1,000 investment theses from SumZero using OpenAI’s API, achieving a sentiment analysis accuracy of 95.51%.
 By assigning trading signals (1 for bullish, -1 for bearish, 0 for neutral) and incorporating a stop-loss mechanism, our strategy delivered strong performance metrics, including a high Profit/Max Equity ratio and a positive Sharpe Ratio.
 We also explored the extraction of non-GAAP metrics for further analysis.